Level of difficulty 2.75

 Remove the package(s) from the refrigerator.
 Submerge in hot tap water 110 F+/43 C+ (or a heated sous vide bath) until the gel/juices melt.
 Remove the short ribs from the bags and harvest the juices into a microwaveable container (or small sauce pan).
 Set the juices aside.

-Stage the roast onto a sheet pan lined with butcher paper or parchment for easy clean up.
+Stage the cuts onto a sheet pan lined with butcher paper or parchment for easy clean up.
 Pat dry with paper towels.

 Create a surface